TolgaKayadelen/Neural_MSTParser/README.md

 "model.json" is the default name for saving a file, you can specify a different name using the --model flag.
 If the flag is not set, the model will be saved to model.json.

-- Train a new model and test on test data
+- Train a new parser and test on test data
-You can train a new model on a set of data and test it on a separate set of data after the training is finished.
+You can train a new parser on a set of data and test it on a separate set of data after the training is finished.
 To do that, simply specify the path to your test data separately in the --test_data flag.

 ```
 bazel build //parser_main:main
 bazel-bin/parser_main/main \
 --mode=train \
+--parser=True \
 --language=Turkish \
 --train_data=treebank_0_10 \
 --test_data=treebank_0_3 \